 If you have followed me for awhile, you might have noticed that As We Were/Strange Someone is the book I haven’t reprinted.
 It’s partly how expensive it is and partly that is was my worst seller.

 This is less than what they usually give because I wanted to put it online first.
-For reference as how this compares to other advances, friends of mine got 3k-10 for their books that are the same length.
-I’ve been hearing Oni averages about the same with advances 2k-10k.
-Image normally doesn’t give advances (I’ve heard a few people say they got one but they aren’t the norm).
+For reference as how this compares to other advances, friends of mine got 7.5k-10 for their books that are the same length but full color from different comic only publishers.
 Publishers that are owned by book publishers like First Second, Abrams, Lerner, and Scholastic are ranging between 20k-30k for books the same length as Misfits of Avalon or they are paying 10k-15k for shorter books.

 Part 3: Taking Kickstarter into account

 So I’m gonna compare Misfits of Avalon Volume 1 to The Better to Find You With.
 They are both black and white and came out close to one another.
 While a Cautionary Fables book might be a better comparison as far as page count, it’s accounting is more complicated because I paid all the contributors and split the profits with Kate.

 The Better To Find You With print cost was 2189.72 and 1353 in shipping costs.
 So the total cost was 3943.42.